alphacentauri82/scoutx-mobile/README.md

 ## Goal

 The goal of this project is migrate the current implementation of [Scoutx](https://github.com/alphacentauri82/scoutx) to an Ionic-Angular solution.
-With Scoutx running on a mobile device, the system can access to the GPS location and send it with the SMS notification.
+With Scoutx running on a mobile device, the system can access to the GPS location and send an SMS notification.

 ## Backend